tokslaw7/Tokslaw_FullStack_with_prismaDB/README.md

 ### How data is generated using JS
-- A `seed.js` file inside prisma folder contains all the created Models logic for functionality
+- A `seed.js` file inside backend folder contains all the created Models logic for functionality
--
+- A server.js file contains all routes the server will respond when a request is made and how the DB delivers data.
+** The frontend send requests to the backend endpoint and retrieves data.

 ### Prerequisites